xigxog/kubefox/docs/reference/fox/fox_release.md

 ## fox release

-Release specified AppDeployment and VirtualEnv
+Release specified AppDeployment and VirtualEnvironment

 ### Synopsis

 The release command activates the routes of the components belonging to the specified AppDeployment.
-This causes genesis events matching components' routes to be automatically sent to the component with the specified environment being injected.
+This causes genesis events matching components' routes to be automatically sent to the component with the specified VirtualEnvironment being injected.

 The AppDeployment can be identified by its name, commit, short-commit (first 7 characters), version, Git tag, or Git branch. 🦊 Fox will inspect the Kubernetes